FindMySchool LogoFindMySchool

 Students choosing between sixth form and college will also care about the practical preparation for GCSEs in Year 11.
 The school runs an after-school intervention programme for Year 11 that operates on three evenings each week, focused on English, mathematics, and science, with additional targeted sessions during weekends and holidays in some periods.

 St James Academy is a state-funded secondary, so places are allocated through the local authority’s coordinated admissions process rather than direct fee-paying entry.
-The school’s admissions page notes that Year 7 applications are made through Dudley Metropolitan Borough Council, and highlights a typical deadline of 31 October in the preceding year.
+Year 7 applications are made through Dudley Metropolitan Borough Council; for September 2027 entry, applications open on 1 September 2026 and close on 31 October 2026.

-For September 2026 entry specifically, Dudley’s published timetable sets out the full application window and decision timeline.
-Applications open on 01 September 2025; the closing date is 31 October 2025 (with separate deadlines for paper and online submissions); and decision emails are scheduled for 02 March 2026.
+For September 2027 entry specifically, Dudley’s published timetable sets out the application window and decision timeline.
+Applications open on 1 September 2026; the closing date is 31 October 2026; and offers are scheduled for 1 March 2027.

 Parents shortlisting locally can use the FindMySchoolMap Search to sanity-check travel time and day-to-day practicality alongside admissions rules, particularly if you are weighing multiple Dudley schools with similar commutes.